BurlingtonCodeAcademy/webdev-prework/01_hello_javascript.md

 Just like in human spoken or written languages where there are many ways to describe the same thoughts, there are many "programming languages" that can represent the same instructions, but in different ways.

 A computer is not like a thinking person who can "interpret" the meaning of a message even if it's vague, or has multiple meanings.
 A computer is not able to determine what to do if there is any wiggle room in your instructions, it only does what it is told.
-For this reason human languages are ill fitted for providing computers instructions to carry out.
+For this reason, human languages are ill-fitted for providing a computer instructions to carry out.
 Even the most specific forms of human language like the law, medical, scientific, or mathematical descriptions fall short of the specificity needed.
 This is why decades ago a group of people came together and determined how to create the first "languages" that computers could understand.

 ![MacBook Pro on brown wooden surface](https://images.unsplash.com/photo-1544980919-e17526d4ed0a?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=1080&fit=max&ixid=eyJhcHBfaWQiOjkwODQwfQ "Joshua Aragon")

 There have been thousands of distinct programming languages created since their first introduction over fifty years ago.
-Of those thousands there are about about one hundred which are still in common use today, and of those there are about a dozen languages that you might have heard of.
+Of those thousands there are about one hundred which are still in common use today, and of those there are about a dozen languages that you might have heard of.
 See if you recognize some of these language names:

 - JavaScript
 - C